Rust-GCC/Rust-GCC.github.io/_posts/2024-09-20-reusing-rustc-components.md

     - trait-solver
 ---

+In order to speed up development, as well as make sure `gccrs` exposes the exact same behavior as `rustc` in critical compiler passes, we have decided

+_NOTE: Link to the RFC email_

 1. Why
   1. To speed up development
   2. To make sure we are doing exactly the same thing as rustc in those cases